siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-cloud-native-security-protecting-microservices-and-serverless-applications.md

-In this blog post, we’ll explore the unique security considerations of cloud-native architectures, focusing on microservices and serverless applications, and the best practices to protect them.
+In this article, we’ll explore the unique security considerations of cloud-native architectures, focusing on microservices and serverless applications, and the best practices to protect them.
 ## Introduction to Cloud-Native Architecture